Run CMD, PowerShell or Regedit as SYSTEM in Windows 11

 Using NirCMD

-1. Download NirCMD from the NirSoft website and extract the contents to a folder on your computer.Extract NirCMD
+1. Download NirCMD from the NirSoft website, unzip it, and open it.Extract NirCMD

-2. Open an elevated Command Prompt by right-clicking the Start button and selecting “Windows Terminal (Admin)”.
+2. Open Command Prompt as an admin by right-clicking the Start button and picking “Windows Terminal (Admin)”.

-3. Navigate to the folder containing NirCMD by typing cd <path-to-nircmd-folder> and pressing Enter.
-Replace <path-to-nircmd-folder> with the actual folder path where you extracted NirCMD.
+3. Go to the NirCMD folder by typing cd <path-to-nircmd-folder> and hit Enter.
+Change <path-to-nircmd-folder> with your NirCMD folder path.

-4. Run the application as SYSTEM by entering nircmd.exe elevatecmd runasSYSTEM <application-path>.
-Replace <application-path> with the full path to the application you want to run, such as:
+4. Start the app as SYSTEM with nircmd.exe elevatecmd runasSYSTEM <application-path>, replacing <application-path> with the path to your app, like:

 • C:\Windows\System32\cmd.exe for Command Prompt